acadadev/rosrider_doc/07_PHYSICS/README.md

 allowing the current controller to focus entirely on torque generation rather than wasting gain trying to overcome the motor's own generated voltage.

-### Acceleration Feed forward
+### Acceleration Feed-forward

-Acceleration feed forward compensates for the system's mechanical inertia by injecting an immediate control effort whenever a change in velocity is requested, rather than waiting for a position or velocity error to accumulate.
+Acceleration feed-forward compensates for the system's mechanical inertia by injecting an immediate control effort whenever a change in velocity is requested, rather than waiting for a position or velocity error to accumulate.